SteelDrEgg/fastapi-easy-cache/README.md

 # Fastapi easy cache

 <hr>
-An easy to use tool for caching fastapi response
+An easy to use tool for caching fastapi returnings

 ### When should I use fastapi-easy-cache?
 1. Returning json serializable data